European XFEL: Spectroscopy and Coherent Scattering (SCS)

+The CHEM and XRD chambers can be couple with a high-resolution resonant inelastic X-ray scattering spectrometer to perform pump and probe RIXS experiments with a very high energy and temporal resolution.

+The FFT and CHEM chambers can be both coupled to a forward scattering DEPMOS Sensor with Signal Compression (DSSC) detector.

+SCS offers a variety of different optical sources to be used as a pump to induce transient states or photoactivated reactions in the samples.
+All the end-stations are equipped with an optical laser in-coupling which allows for spatial and temporal overlap of the X-rays and optical laser pulses at the interaction point.

 Small Quantum Systems (SQS)

 The SQS instrument is developed to investigate fundamental processes of light-matter interaction in the soft X-ray wavelength radiation.
-Typical objects of investigation are in the range form isolated atoms to large bio-molecules, and typical methods are variety of spectroscopic techniques.
+Typical objects of investigation are in the range from isolated atoms to large bio-molecules, and typical methods are variety of spectroscopic techniques.
 The SQS instrument provides three experimental stations: